Sichii/Chaos-Server/docs/articles/Items.md

 # Items

 Items in Chaos are both templated and scripted objects.
-Technically what you create are item templates, and those template can be further changed by in-game systems.
+When you define an item, you are actually defining an item template, and that iem template can be further changed via in-game systems.
 The item remains associated to the template to avoid having to serialize data that you have already defined.

 ## Item Templates

-An item template is a definition of an item.
-It contains all the data that is common to all instances of the item.
+An item template is the definition of an item.
+It contains all data that is common to all instances of that item.

 By default, Item Templates are stored at `Data\Templates\Items`.
 Configuration of how item templates are loaded can be found in `appsettings.json` at `Options:ItemTemplateCacheOptions`.